stanpratama/Python-Practice/README.md

 This file stored very simple set and tuples practice from the course.

-## Functions (Part I) Practice
+## Functions Practice

 `function_practice.ipynb`

-This files contain all 19 practice from Functions Part I section, focusing on general function, its parameter and argument, and scope.
+This files contain all 22 practice from Functions section, focusing on general function, its parameter and argument, scope, *args and **kargs.